GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/01.301-310/02.Hail-to-the-Brightness/docs.md

 ---
+title: |
-title: 302.
-Hail to the Brightness
+    302. Hail to the Brightness - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 302.
+Hail to the Brightness.
+Hail to the brightness of Zion's glad morning!
+Joy to the lands that in darkness have lain!
+Hushed be the accents of sorrow and mourning;  Zion, in triumph, begins her mild reign.
+    keywords:  |
-    keywords: Church Hymnal, Hail to the Brightness, Hail to the brightness of Zion's glad morning!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Hail to the Brightness, Hail to the brightness of Zion's glad morning!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 302. HAIL TO THE BRIGHTNESS
+####  Church Hymnal 1941,

 ```txt
 1.